 That’s kind of unfair.
-Right now, renewing and strengthening is a high priority of BC Liberals and Kevin Falcon’s hair is merely following its own scheme of renewal.
+Right now, renewal is a high priority of BC Liberals and Kevin Falcon’s hair is merely following its own course.
 These pictures show the success to date.
 On the left is the 2006 Falcon, on the right is the 2012 model.

-Apparently, Falcon’s hair is progressing satisfactorily through the levels but is some years from reaching the Thetan form of renewal enjoyed by the hair of octogenarian Ralph Sultan, a long time backbencher elevated to Cabinet in the Liberal Party’s latest round of youthful regeneration and renewal.
+Apparently, Falcon’s hair is progressing satisfactorily through the levels but is some years from reaching the Thetan form of renewal enjoyed by the hair of octogenarian Ralph Sultan, a long time backbencher elevated to Cabinet in the Liberal Party’s latest round of youthful regeneration.